FAQs

 Pipe Locator

-A type of underground utility locator specifically designed to detect and trace metallic pipes, tracer wires, and conductive pipelines.
-Pipe locators are critical for water, sewer, and gas service providers to identify lines quickly and accurately.
-Often used in conjunction with a Cable Locator to ensure all underground utilities are accounted for.
+Typically refers to an Electromagnet type of underground utility locator designed to detect and trace metallic pipes and cables.
+Paired as a transmitter that generates a signal on the pipe, and a Receiver set to sense that signal from the pipe underground, pipe locators are critical for water, sewer, and gas service providers to identify lines quickly and accurately.

 See Pipehorn Pipe Locators